 - What medical care their children will receive

-- What religion they will raise their children in
+- What religion their children will practice

 Determining the best interests of the child